Azure/azure-iot-remote-monitoring/README.md

 #Microsoft Azure IoT Suite
-You can deploy preconfigured solutions that implement common Internet of Things (IoT) scenarios to Microsoft Azure using your Azure subscrption.
+You can deploy preconfigured solutions that implement common Internet of Things (IoT) scenarios to Microsoft Azure using your Azure subscription.
 You can use preconfigured solutions:
 - as a starting point for your own IoT solution.
 - to learn about the most common patterns in IoT solution design and development.